Carole K. Harris

 "Crossing the Channel: Conversations with Colette and Woolf."
 Rev. of The Intersecting Realities and Fictions of Virginia Woolf and Colette, by Helen Southworth.
 Twentieth-Century Literature 51.4 (Winter 2005): 495-503.

-Der Tod ist ein einsames Geschäft, Diogenes Verlag, Zürich, 1987. book of 319 pp. (from the English: Death is a Lonely Business by Ray Bradbury), in collaboration with Jürgen Bauer.
+Der Tod ist ein einsames Geschäft, Diogenes Verlag, Zürich, 1987.
+Translation of Ray Bradbury's novel, Death Is a Lonely Business, from English to German, in collaboration with Jürgen Bauer.

 "Queen Mother," personal essay.
 Perspectives: A Journal of the Faculty and Staff XXX (2007-2009): 73-79.